eclipse-threadx/rtos-docs/rtos-docs/filex/chapter1.md

 ## FileX Unique Features

 FileX supports an unlimited number of media devices at the same time, including RAM disks, FLASH managers, and actual physical devices.
-It supports 12-, 16-, and 32-bit File Allocation Table (FAT) formats, and also supports Extended File Allocation Table (exFAT), contiguous file allocation, and is highly optimized for both size and performance.
+It supports 12-, 16-, and 32-bit File Allocation Table (FAT) formats, and also supports contiguous file allocation, and is highly optimized for both size and performance.
 FileX also includes fault tolerant support, media open/ close, and file write callback functions.

 Designed to meet the growing need for FLASH devices, FileX uses the same design and coding methods as ThreadX.
 Like all Eclipse Foundation products, FileX is distributed with full ANSI C source code, and it has no run-time royalties.